ujwal1616/MorphiQQR-App/README.md

 ---

 ## 📌 Project Status
 This app is in **MVP stage**.
-Core QR message exchange works, and upcoming updates will bring more advanced offline transfer modes.
+Core QR message exchange works, and upcoming updates will bring more advanced offline transfer modes.(I'm facing some debugging issues but will get to the root of it soon.)
 ---

 ## ⚡ About the Developer